-- Please ensure that you arrive at least 30 minutes prior to your graduation start time to register your attendance.
+Please ensure that you arrive at least 30 minutes prior to your graduation start time to register your attendance on the day.

 Complimentary light refreshments will be provided for you and your guests following each of the ceremonies.
 This is an opportunity to celebrate and mingle with academic staff, fellow graduates and your guests.

 There will be a reserved area for any graduands or guests with accessible requirements at each of the graduation ceremonies.
 If you or your guests have any accessible requirements, please contact the graduation team ahead of time.

 Dress Code at Certificate Graduation Ceremonies

 No academic regalia is required for certificate graduation ceremonies.
 However, graduation is a formal ceremony so please attend dressed in tidy attire.

 Dress Code at Diploma and Above Graduation Ceremonies